khoji-code/AI-Self-Healing-Agents/README.md

 ## **🤝 Contributing**

-Contributions are welcome\!
+Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the Project
-2. Create your Feature Branch (git checkout \-b feature/AmazingFeature)
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit \-m 'Add some AmazingFeature')
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request